stfc/PSyclone/doc/user_guide/examples.rst

 LFRic
 ------

-Examples 1 and 2 are for the (deprecated) Dynamo 0.1 API.
-The remaining examples are all for the Dynamo 0.3 API.
+These examples illustrate the functionality of PSyclone for the LFRic domain.

 Example 1
 ^^^^^^^^^

-Basic operation of PSyclone with invoke()'s containing just one kernel for the Dynamo 0.1 API.
-Also includes an example of transforming for OpenMP.
+Basic operation of PSyclone with an invoke() containing two kernels, one user-supplied, the other a Built-in.

 Example 2
 ^^^^^^^^^

-A more complex example for the Dynamo 0.1 API containing multi-kernel invokes.
+A more complex example containing multi-kernel invokes.
 Provides examples of OpenMP and loop fusion transformations.

 Example 3